WebAhead/master-reference/coursebook/week-4/learning-outcomes.md

 - Understand how to run tests in parallel with developing code

 #### Accessibility
-- Understand how to make accessible web apps
+- Understand how to make your web apps more accessible, specifically with using `ARIA Live Regions` and keyboard controls
 - _"It's all in the semantics"_

 ### Revision questions